 Karen Wallace

-Often featuring hundreds of strips of glass or sections of hand-pulled cane, my work is time-consuming and meticulous.
+As Wallace explores new techniques and constructions, her love for riotous color in her work never changes.
+Often featuring hundreds of strips of glass or sections of hand-pulled cane, her work is time-consuming and meticulous.

-One of my favorite components to create is murrine: tiny glass cylinders which are segments of hand-pulled glass cane, which I create by heating a stack glass to 1500 degrees in a kiln with a hole in the bottom, then pulling it into rods while molten in a modern-day adaptation of the 16th century techniques of the Murano glassmakers.
+One of Wallace’s favorite components to create is murrine: tiny glass cylinders which are segments of hand-pulled glass cane, which she creates by heating a stack glass to 1500 degrees in a kiln with a hole in the bottom, then pulling it into rods while molten in a modern-day adaptation of the 16th century techniques of the Murano glassmakers.

-Once elements — sometimes hundreds of them — have been placed together and fused into a solid mass, I shape it with diamond-plated saws and lapidary tools and use further heat work to bend it into soft forms.
+Once elements — sometimes hundreds of them — have been placed together and fused into a solid mass, Wallace shapes it with diamond-plated saws and lapidary tools and use further heat work to bend it into soft forms.

 Windows to the Soul V